-Currently enrolled students may join any of the Wellness Center non-credit classes for free.
 Located on the first floor of the Administration Building, the center features a fully-equipped cardio/ exercise room with treadmills; free weight elliptical trainers; bikes; Cybex machines; Paramount and Quantum strength training equipment; and a multi-purpose room for fitness classes.

-We also offer an outdoor fitness track and outdoor volleyball.
-Locker rooms are fully equipped with showers, restrooms and lockers for rent.
+Current enrolled students may participate in any of the Wellness Center non-credit classes for free.
+We also offer an outdoor fitness track and a Futsal Court with attached Basketball hoops.
+Locker rooms are fully equipped with restrooms, showers and lockers for available for rent.